Upper West Side Neighborhood Review - Manhattan Moving Guide

 Typically thought of as the more residential neighborhood of Manhattan, The Upper West Side exudes a more refined, slower-paced feel than the rest of the bustling city.

-The environment, as well as the various family-friendly activities, may explain why the area is filled with families and celebrities looking for a peaceful and quiet residence.
+In addition to the calm environment, the various family-friendly activities, may explain why the area is filled with families and celebrities looking for a peaceful and quiet residence.

 Some of the most popular activities in the UWS include catching a show at Lincoln Center for Performing Arts, strolling around one of the area's many museums and having a picnic and play date in Central Park.